 I hope that the government will consider other measures to show appreciation to the Vietnamese teachers like higher salary and more laws for their protection.
 That’s my only prayer for Teachers’ Day”.
 The feeling of Rowena D Law-agey, a Filipino teacher living in Vietnam for more than 2 years.

-In general, the 20th of November in Vietnam has become the day that all attention will be spent for teachers.
+In general, the 20th of November in Vietnam has become the day that teachers get all the attention and love they deserve.
 Although being a teacher sometimes can be really difficult but because of having this day, they will feel very proud to be a teacher and encourage young talented people to choose teaching careers in the future and contribute their knowledge to the development of the nation’s education.

-We want to say thank you to all teachers currently teaching in Vietnam and wish you to have a wonderful teacher’s day with your students and we hope that you will keep your dedication with the teaching career to guide the younger generation on the education path.
+We want to say thank you to all teachers currently teaching in Vietnam and wish you to have a wonderful teacher’s day with your students.
+Nevertheless, we hope that you will keep your dedication with the teaching career to guide the younger generation on the education path.

 Author: Khoa Phạm